This post contains affiliate links. When you purchase through our links, we may earn a commission.

 We’ll email this recipe to you, so you can come back to it later!

-My love for them comes from another type of dumplings I was raised on.
+My love for them might be based in another type of dumplings I was raised on.
 Or it could simply comes from the fact they are ubiquitous in supermarkets.
 And so easy to serve for dinner!

 This recipe for tortelloni is a quick one.
 And no, ‘tortelloni’ is not ‘tortellini’ spelled wrong.
 They are two types of Italian stuffed pasta.
 Similar but not exactly the same!